boxwise/boxtribute/docs/moved-boxes-task.md

 - Box can moved between locations of different bases, but we only want to count the box if the transition from `InStock` to `Donated` happened in the base given in the query input
 - items being taken out of a box: We want to count the items that were in the box at the time of the movement
-- box product changed: We want to count the items that were in the box at the time of the movement
+- box product changed: We want to count only the product and items and that were in the box at the time of the movement
 - how to take into account if a box was moved back from a `Donated` to an `InStock` location`?
 - How to find all boxes in my base that had their state changed from InStock to Donated, then back to InStock, and finally their product changed?